 2. Sambong is another plant that can be used to help prevent kidney stones from forming.
 This plant is typically found in tropical climates in countries such as India and the Philippines.

-Next let’s look at natural supplement there are many you can take that will support good kidney function.
+Next, let's look at natural supplements that you can take that will support good kidney function.

 1. Omega 3s - Most modern diets are low in Omega 3s while being high in Omega 6 fatty acids.
 Unfortunately, a high concentration of Omega 6 in your body can lead to kidney stones.
 However, by taking Omega 3 supplements, they can decrease the negative impact of Omega 6s in your body and prevent damage.

 2. Vitamin B6 - Too much oxalate in your body can result in the formation of kidney stones.
-However, if you take vitamin B6, then this supplement can work to protect your body against these stones by metabolizing glyoxylate into glycine as oppose to oxalate.
+However, if you take vitamin B6, this supplement can protect your body against these stones by metabolizing glyoxylate into glycine as opposed to oxalate.

 3. Potassium Citrate - Potassium citrate can help by balancing the pH of your urine and electrolytes.
 This will naturally reduce your risk of developing kidney stones.

-4. Moringa - these supplements are very high in antioxidants which helps to reduce kidney toxicity.
+4. Moringa - these supplements are very high in antioxidants, which help to reduce kidney toxicity.
 It also helps to prevent the formation of kidney stones and even bladder stones.

-5. Resveratrol has many cell protective characteristics and is also anti-inflammatory.
-It is great for people who have diabetic kidney disease since it helps to improve their overall kidney function.
+5. Resveratrol has many cell-protective characteristics and is also anti-inflammatory.
+It is great for people who have diabetic kidney disease since it improves their overall kidney function.

 6. Probiotics - The use of probiotics for kidney health is now emerging.
-Basically, probiotics can help persons with impaired kidneys because they contain microorganisms which can actually use the excess built up waste such as uric acid, urea etc which are then excreted via bowel movements.
+Probiotics can help persons with impaired kidneys because they contain microorganisms that can actually use the excess built-up waste such as uric acid, urea, etc., which are then excreted via bowel movements.

 Herbal & Homeopathic Remedies

-There are many homeopathic remedies that have been used for hundreds of years to treat various kidney conditions.
-Some of the most popular ones include Arsenicum Album for chronic kidney disease, Apis Mellifica for kidney infections, Belladonna for kidney related pain, Cantharis for inflammation, Digitalis, Convallaria etc.
+Many homeopathic remedies have been used for hundreds of years to treat various kidney conditions.
+Some of the most popular ones include Arsenicum Album for chronic kidney disease, Apis Mellifica for kidney infections, Belladonna for kidney-related pain, Cantharis for inflammation, Digitalis, Convallaria, etc.

 Diet For Kidney Health

-To wrap things up, in order to maintain good kidney health, it is important to make positive lifestyle changes so that your kidneys continue to function well throughout your life.
-If you have any concerns about your own kidney health, be sure to talk to your local health care provider so that they can access your individual case.
+To wrap things up, in order to maintain good kidney health, it is essential to make positive lifestyle changes so that your kidneys continue to function well throughout your life.
+If you have any concerns about your kidney health, be sure to talk to your local health care provider so that they can access your case.